Agent Skills: Article Cover SVG Generation

 Troubleshooting

-• If text renders incorrectly, ensure font-family="Arial, sans-serif" is used for better cross-platform and CJK support.
+• If text renders incorrectly, use font-family="Arial, sans-serif" for reliable cross-platform and CJK support.